Jerusalem Everywhere

 The illustrated manuscript of poet-painter William Blake.
 The image can be enlarged

-The church was built in the Flemish city of Bruges.
-It was consecrated in 1429, by the Adornes family, merchants originating from Genoa who settled in the city.
-After returning from a pilgrimage to Jerusalem, they built a private church as a memorial to the family and a contribution to the city.
-One can feel the inspiration of the Jerusalem Church Although this church is very small compared to the Church of the Holy Sepulcher.
-However, it contains some very interesting elements: there is a reconstruction of the Golgotha rock with three crosses above it.
+The church, located in the Flemish city of Bruges, was consecrated in 1429 by the Adornes family, merchants originally from Genoa who had settled in the area.
+After a pilgrimage to Jerusalem, they founded this private church both as a family memorial and as a contribution to the city.
+Although smaller than the Church of the Holy Sepulcher, this church draws inspiration from the Jerusalem Church and includes several noteworthy features, such as a reconstruction of the Golgotha rock with three crosses above it.

-In addition, in the restoration of the Holy Sepulcher, there is a statue of the body of Jesus!
-Today, Jesus' tomb in Jerusalem is empty.
-Was this also the case in Jerusalem during the time this church was built?
+Furthermore, during the restoration of the Holy Sepulcher, a statue representing the body of Jesus was included.
+Presently, Jesus' tomb in Jerusalem remains empty.
+Was this also the situation in Jerusalem at the time when this church was originally constructed?

-As mentioned, the Golgotha rock in the Church of the Holy Sepulcher in Jerusalem is now almost completely hidden from view by a two-story chapel structure.
-Could it be that this is what Golgotha looked like in Jerusalem in the Middle Ages?
+As previously mentioned, the Golgotha rock located within the Church of the Holy Sepulcher in Jerusalem is predominantly concealed by a two-story chapel structure.
+Could this possibly represent Golgotha's appearance in Jerusalem during the medieval period?

-The photos are in order (left to right, top to bottom).
-1. The Church of Jerusalem in Bruges.
-The main tower is octagonal, in an attempt to commemorate the rotunda of Jerusalem.
+The photographs are arranged sequentially (left to right, top to bottom).
+1. The Church of Jerusalem in Bruges, featuring a main octagonal tower designed to commemorate the rotunda of Jerusalem.
 3-2.
-Reconstruction of the Golgotha stone of Jerusalem with the three crosses, skulls and ladders.
+A reconstruction of the Golgotha stone of Jerusalem, complete with three crosses, skulls, and ladders.
 4. The main tower.
-5. Amazing picture of a statue of Jesus in his tomb.
+5. A remarkable image of a statue of Jesus in his tomb.
 7-6.
-The entrance hall.
-As in Jerusalem, the family graves in the center of the entrance hall.
-8. Gonfalon, the procession flag of the church as Church of the Holy Sepulcher.
+The entrance hall, which, similar to Jerusalem, contains family graves in the center.
+8. The gonfalon, serving as the procession flag of the church, is akin to the Church of the Holy Sepulcher.

 Basilica of the Holy Blood, Heilig-Bloedbasiliek, Bruges, Belgium

-Another interesting church in the city is the Basilica of the Holy Blood.
-At the church's main apse, there is a spectacular fresco showing the Heavenly Jerusalem (on the right) and Bethlehem (on the left).
-In this church there is a sacred relic which is its namesake: a glass phial, in which there is a small cloth, ostensibly, with the blood of Jesus that was shed at the time of his crucifixion.
-According to legend, Joseph of Arimathea lifted up a lump of mud under the cross, squeezed out the sacred blood that had been preserved and that was miraculously brought to Bruges after the Crusades.
-I witnessed a ceremony at the church, in which the congregation waited in line to worship the holy relic.
+An intriguing church in the city is the Basilica of the Holy Blood.
+The church's main apse features a stunning fresco depicting the Heavenly Jerusalem on the right and Bethlehem on the left.
+This church houses a sacred relic, which is its namesake: a glass phial containing a small cloth purportedly stained with the blood of Jesus, shed during his crucifixion.
+According to legend, Joseph of Arimathea collected a lump of mud from beneath the cross, extracted the sacred blood, and it was miraculously brought to Bruges after the Crusades.
+I attended a ceremony at the church where the congregation lined up to venerate the holy relic.

 Château de Bouillon

-In southeastern Belgium, on the French border, stands the beautiful and picturesque city of Bouillon, on a bend of the Semois River.
-On a high rock at the heart of the city, stands an impressive castle.
-On its ramparts and towers, the white flag with the red Cross of Jerusalem flies.
-This is the fortress of Godfrey of Bouillon, leader of the First Crusade, conqueror of Jerusalem in 1099 and the one who was elected as its first king, although he rejected the crown.
+In southeastern Belgium, near the French border, lies the picturesque city of Bouillon, situated on a bend of the Semois River.
+Dominating the city from a high rock is an impressive castle.
+The white flag with the red Cross of Jerusalem waves proudly from its ramparts and towers.
+This is the fortress of Godfrey of Bouillon, the leader of the First Crusade and the conqueror of Jerusalem in 1099, who was elected as its first king but declined the crown.
 (For the full story, please see this page)

 Today, the castle is a tourist venue, with activities for children, falconry displays, archery classes and a museum about the famous knight.

-The visit to the castle, which is really a memorial to Godfrey of Bouillon, is full of symbolism and references to the Holy City: Emblems of Jerusalem, actors dressed as crusader knights and a presentation describing the first crusade.
-Although Godfrey died about a year after being elected king in a battle near the city of Acre and never returned from Jerusalem, one can feel a little of the atmosphere of the alleys of the Old City throughout the fortress.
-It should be noted that until the 12th century, construction in Northern Europe was mainly of wood.
-The Crusaders who returned from the Holy Land learned from the Arabs and the Byzantines stone-building techniques, which they used to build their castles.
-Perhaps because of this, it is not surprising that this castle is reminiscent of Jerusalem.
+The visit to the castle, serving as a memorial to Godfrey of Bouillon, is rich in symbolism and references to the Holy City.
+It features emblems of Jerusalem, actors dressed as crusader knights, and a presentation detailing the first crusade.
+Although Godfrey died approximately a year after being elected king in a battle near Acre and never returned from Jerusalem, the fortress evokes the atmosphere of the Old City's alleys.
+It is important to note that until the 12th century, construction in Northern Europe primarily utilized wood.
+The Crusaders returning from the Holy Land acquired stone-building techniques from the Arabs and Byzantines, which they employed in constructing their castles.
+Consequently, it is unsurprising that this castle bears a resemblance to Jerusalem.

 San Lorenzo, Mantua, Italy

-At the heart of the city of the Este-Gonzaga family, in Piazza delle Erbe, between the palace and the Church of St. Andrea, stands the Church of San Lorenzo, built to imitate the rotunda of the Church of the Holy Sepulcher in Jerusalem.
-It joins a line of churches of this name along the Italian peninsula: in Milan, Pisa, Mantua and Bologna and other cities.
+Located in the heart of the Este-Gonzaga family's city, in Piazza delle Erbe, between the palace and the Church of St. Andrea, stands the Church of San Lorenzo.
+This church was constructed to emulate the rotunda of the Church of the Holy Sepulcher in Jerusalem.
+It is part of a series of churches bearing the same name across the Italian peninsula, including those in Milan, Pisa, Mantua, Bologna, and other cities.

-I asked Lorenzo Bonoldi, a senior tour guide and historian in Mantua, to explain this phenomenon.
-He believes these churches stood along the pilgrimage route to the Holy Land and constituted places of spiritual purification and preparation for pilgrims, but also final stops for those who could not complete the journey and had to turn back.
-These were places for them to conclude and fulfill their pilgrimage.
-Therefore, he argued, such churches existed along the Italian pilgrimage trail up to the port cities, from where the pilgrims continued by sea to the Holy Land.
+I consulted Lorenzo Bonoldi, a senior tour guide and historian in Mantua, to elucidate this phenomenon.
+He posits that these churches were strategically located along the pilgrimage route to the Holy Land, serving as sites for spiritual purification and preparation for pilgrims.
+Additionally, they acted as final destinations for those unable to complete their journey, allowing them to conclude and fulfill their pilgrimage.
+Consequently, Bonoldi argued, such churches were established along the Italian pilgrimage trail leading to the port cities, from which pilgrims would continue their journey by sea to the Holy Land.

-The Church of San Lorenzo in Mantua was probably built around 1083, even before the conquest of Jerusalem by the Crusaders.
-It is an example of Romanesque style construction.
-After several attempts at renovation failed, the church was taken out of use and deconsecrated as early as 1579.
-It was used as a warehouse until the dome collapsed, after which the city's Jews settled in and around it, and it became an inner courtyard of the Jewish ghetto.
-When the ghetto was evacuated and demolished in 1907, the remains of the rotunda were discovered under buildings built upon it over the years.
-The dome was restored and it was reconsecrated to Catholic worship.
+The Church of San Lorenzo in Mantua is believed to have been constructed around 1083, preceding the Crusaders' conquest of Jerusalem.
+It stands as a notable example of Romanesque architecture.
+Following several unsuccessful renovation efforts, the church was deconsecrated and taken out of use in 1579.
+Subsequently, it served as a warehouse until the collapse of its dome.
+Thereafter, the Jewish community settled in and around the site, transforming it into an inner courtyard of the Jewish ghetto.
+When the ghetto was vacated and demolished in 1907, the remnants of the rotunda were uncovered beneath structures that had been erected over the years.
+The dome was subsequently restored, and the church was reconsecrated for Catholic worship.

 Holy Sepulcher, Santo Sepolcro, Pisa, Italy

-The Church of the Holy Sepulcher in Pisa is another replica of the Church in Jerusalem and has existed since 1113.
-In addition to a structure similar to the Church of the Holy Sepulcher (some claim that it is more reminiscent of the Dome of the Rock due to its octagonal structure) it has several elements very reminiscent of Jerusalem: the Ablaq stone technique, of the alternate use of dark and light stones as well as stone carvings, very common in the Jerusalem Mamluk architecture.
-Also, stone reliefs, reminiscent of the relief on the lintel of the Church of the Holy Sepulcher in Jerusalem displayed at the Rockefeller Museum.
+The Church of the Holy Sepulcher in Pisa, established in 1113, serves as a replica of the church in Jerusalem.
+Its architectural design mirrors that of the Church of the Holy Sepulcher, although some suggest it more closely resembles the Dome of the Rock due to its octagonal shape.
+The church incorporates several elements reminiscent of Jerusalem, such as the Ablaq stone technique, characterized by the alternating use of dark and light stones, and stone carvings typical of Mamluk architecture in Jerusalem.
+Additionally, it features stone reliefs similar to the relief on the lintel of the Church of the Holy Sepulcher in Jerusalem, which is displayed at the Rockefeller Museum.

 Seven Churches, Sette Chiese, Bologna, Italy

-A city that expressly tried to recreate Jerusalem within it and create a replica of the holy places is Bologna in Italy.
-The city center has seven churches that together create an image of Jerusalem and its Christian sites.
-This great project was initiated by St. Petronius, bishop of the city and its patron saint, as early as the fifth century CE.
-Indeed, the replica built of the Church of the Holy Sepulcher is similar to the first church of Helena and Constantine in Jerusalem of the fourth century.
-At the heart of the rotunda, under the great dome there is an aedicula, like in the rotunda of Jerusalem, only here it used to contain the tomb of St. Petronius.
-The rest of the churches mention the Mount of Olives and Calvary.
+Bologna, Italy, is a city that deliberately sought to emulate Jerusalem by replicating its holy sites.
+The city center features seven churches that collectively form a representation of Jerusalem and its Christian landmarks.
+This ambitious project was initiated by St. Petronius, the city's bishop and patron saint, as early as the fifth century CE.
+Notably, the replica of the Church of the Holy Sepulcher closely resembles the original church established by Helena and Constantine in fourth-century Jerusalem.
+At the center of the rotunda, beneath the grand dome, there is an aedicula, akin to the one in Jerusalem's rotunda, which once housed the tomb of St. Petronius.
+The remaining churches evoke the Mount of Olives and Calvary.

-The courtyard between the churches is called the court of Pilate, to commemorate the Lithostrotos, the stone courtyard where Jesus was sentenced, and a large basin at the center symbolizes the basin where Pilate washed his hands of Jesus' execution.
-The entire city center is part of the same reconstruction of Jerusalem and in the past, there was a street called Valley of Josaphat, named after the valley in Jerusalem.
-St. Stephen was the first martyred saint, and was stoned in Jerusalem after the death of Jesus.
-The Lions' Gate in Jerusalem is named after him by Christians.
+The courtyard located between the churches is referred to as the Court of Pilate, commemorating the Lithostsrothos, the stone courtyard where Jesus was sentenced.
+At its center, a large basin represents the basin where Pilate symbolically washed his hands of Jesus' execution.
+The entire city center is part of a reconstruction of Jerusalem, which historically included a street named Valley of Josaphat, after the valley in Jerusalem.
+St. Stephen, acknowledged as the first martyred saint, was stoned in Jerusalem following Jesus' death.
+The Lions' Gate in Jerusalem is named in his honor by Christians.

 Epilogue

-As a tour guide, leading Christians in Jerusalem, I witness their exaltation and excitement when they hear the names of the mystical sites and realize that they have reached the "real" sites.
-I will never forget the reaction of a young, secular German girl.
-When I announced: "And here are at Gethsemane".
-"Wow!
-She exclaimed in amazement, I'm in Gethsemane!".
-Distant religious education lesson came to her mind, the story of Jesus' suffering before the crucifixion.
-She was totally overwhelmed.
+As a tour guide leading Christian visitors in Jerusalem, I often observe their exaltation and excitement upon hearing the names of the mystical sites and realizing they have arrived at the "real" locations.
+One particularly memorable moment was the reaction of a young, secular German girl.
+When I announced, "And here we are at Gethsemane," she exclaimed in amazement, "Wow!
+I'm in Gethsemane!"
+Memories of distant religious education lessons came to her mind, recalling the story of Jesus' suffering before the crucifixion.
+She was completely overwhelmed.

-Jewish and Muslim tourists also encounter the holy sites with awe.
-The Jews are excited in front of the Western Wall, and its minimalism - just a few stones, allows us to imagine the great temples of Solomon and Herod, arousing emotional responses among Christians and Muslims as well.
-The Muslims are endlessly enthralled by the Al-Aqsa Mosque and the Dome of the Rock, as the place where the Prophet Mohamad pbuh arrived in his Nocturnal Journey and from there ascended to the seventh heaven to receive the prayer.
+Jewish and Muslim visitors experience a profound sense of reverence when visiting the sacred sites.
+Jewish visitors are particularly moved by the Western Wall; its simplicity, consisting of just a few stones, evokes the grandeur of Solomon's and Herod's temples, stirring emotional responses among Christians and Muslims alike.
+Meanwhile, Muslims are deeply captivated by the Al-Aqsa Mosque and the Dome of the Rock, revered as the location where the Prophet Muhammad (pbuh) arrived during his Night Journey and ascended to the seventh heaven to receive the prayer.